marcusassmus/sym-trans_tensors/README.md

 [1] "**_A systematic approach to reduce the independent tensor components by symmetry transformations - A commented translation of “Tensors and Crystal Symmetry” by Carl Hermann_**" [DOI: 10.1007/s00161-021-00978-5](https://doi.org/10.1007/s00161-021-00978-5)

 published in the Journal _Continuum Mechanics and Thermodynamics_.
 The scripts have been written in Mathematica.
-Please also see the [Mathematica Notebook Archive](https://notebookarchive.org/2021-04-8s4wanh/).
+Please also see the [Mathematica Notebook Archive](https://notebookarchive.org/2021-04-8s4wanh/) for this supplementary material.

 ## Contributors
 Rainer Glüge (<a href="https://www.uni-bremen.de/mechanik" target="_blank">Website</a>, <a href="https://scholar.google.de/citations?hl=de&user=S-ZIGZgAAAAJ&view_op=list_works&sortby=pubdate" target="_blank">Google Scholar</a>)